hmp-08/Burmese-POS-Tagging/README.md

 # Data Integration with OpenNMT
 I integrated the formatted and preprocessed data into the OpenNMT training pipeline, configured the training settings, model architecture, hyperparameters, and data loading according to the OpenNMT documentation.
+OpenNMT-TF is a powerful framework for training neural machine translation models, and it can also be used for other sequence-to-sequence tasks like part-of-speech (POS) tagging.

 Opennmt-tf ---> https://opennmt.net/OpenNMT-tf/